 Patrick Kramer is vice chancellor for Institutional Advancement of the Texas Tech University System and CEO of the Texas Tech Foundation.

-Responsible for all philanthropic initiatives of the Texas Tech University System, which has an endowment of more than $1.3 billion, Kramer works with leadership across the system’s four institutions to support fundraising activities at Texas Tech University, Texas Tech University Health Sciences Center, Angelo State University and Texas Tech University Health Sciences Center El Paso.
+Kramer works with leadership across the system’s five institutions to support fundraising activities at Texas Tech University, Texas Tech University Health Sciences Center, Angelo State University, Texas Tech University Health Sciences Center El Paso and Midwestern State University.
 He also serves as an ex officio member of the Texas Tech Alumni Association National Board of Directors.

 Previously, Kramer served as senior associate vice chancellor for finance, operations and services for Institutional Advancement where he managed fundraising operations for the Texas Tech University System including annual giving; endowment compliance and stewardship services; database and information services; financial services; general counsel; human resources; and research and prospect management.